alfa-project/alfa-messages/README.md

 # ALFA messages

-This repository contains the messages used in the ALFA framework.
+This repository contains the ROS2 messages used in the ALFA framework.

-FIXME!
+#### Changing this package is not recomended!